 The recent advancements in informatics have allowed labs to tackle the ongoing challenge of providing higher quality patient care at a lower cost.
 By developing a greater understanding of today’s informatics tools and their limitations, laboratorians can safely improve patient safety and boost productivity.

 - Hall R. Using recall data to assess the 510(k) process.
 Proceedings of the IOM Public Health Effectiveness of the FDA 510(k) Clearance Process.
-Available online, retrieved October 30, 2010.
+Retrieved October 30, 2010.

 - U.S. Food and Drug Administration.
 2000–2005 medical device recalls.